kaltura/media-framework/nginx-live-module/README.md

 - *Segment media* (`sgts`) - holds the media (compressed video / audio frames) of a set of segments.
 - *Filler* (`fllr`) - stores media that is used to fill gaps in input tracks, for example, a slate video image, or silent audio frames.

-When a channel is read from storage, the files are read in the following order -
+When a channel is created, the files are read from storage in the following order -
 1. The Setup file
 2. The full index file
 3. The delta index file (See [Delta index](#delta-index) below)
 4. The filler file - only when the channel uses a filler, and the respective filler channel wasn't already loaded to memory

+The create channel API request is completed only when the process of reading the files from storage finishes.
+During this time, the channel is blocked for editing - no objects can be created / updated using the API, and no KMP connections are allowed to connect to the channel.

 Note that media segment files are not read when a channel is loaded.
 These files are read on-demand - only when getting a request for a segment that no longer exists in the memory segment cache.